In the guide

 'Manufacturer of small quantities' means a micro business with fewer than 10 employees and a turnover / balance sheet of less than €2 million (approximately £1.75 million).

-'Local retail establishments' means shops within your (the manufacturer's) own county, shops in the neighbouring county, or shops within counties whose border is within 30 m (50 km) of the boundary of your county (whichever is greater).
+'Local retail establishments' means shops within your (the manufacturer's) own county, shops in the neighbouring county, or shops within counties whose border is within 30 miles (50 km) of the boundary of your county (whichever is greater).
 Therefore 'local' can be a large area.

-As above, if you make any nutrition claims you must include a nutrition declaration even if you meet the requirements of the exemption.
+As above, if you make any nutrition claims, you must include a nutrition declaration even if you meet the requirements of the exemption.

-Calculating the nutrition declaration
+Back to topCalculating the nutrition declaration

 The nutrition declaration can be based on average nutritional values of food.
 A large database of average values is publicly available through the composition of foods integrated dataset (CoFID); you can use the information in CoFID to calculate the nutrition declaration.